Information about the cookies we use to assist you when using the website and improve your user experience.

 Cookies on our website

-These cookies are used to collect information about how visitors use our website.
+We use these cookies to collect information about how visitors use our website.
 We use the information to compile reports and to help us improve the website.
-The cookies collect information in an anonymous form, including the number of visitors to the website, where visitors have come to the website from and the pages they visited.
+The cookies collect anonymous information.
+This includes; the number of visitors, where visitors came from, and the pages they visited.

-This cookie is used to remember a user’s choice about cookies on the Leicester City Council website.
-Where users have previously indicated a preference, that user’s preference will be stored in this cookie.
+We use this cookie to remember a user’s choice about cookies on the Leicester City Council website.
+When users have indicated a preference, we store that preference in this cookie.

-With localStorage, web applications can store data locally within the user's browser.
-Before HTML5, application data had to be stored in cookies, included in every server request. localStorage is more secure, and large amounts of data can be stored locally, without affecting website performance.
+With localStorage, web applications can store data within the user's browser.
+Before HTML5, every server request included cookies to store application data. localStorage is more secure, and stores large amounts of data locally.
+This does not affect website performance.

-A session cookie stores your browsing information and is active until you leave the site and close your browser after which it is deleted.
+A session cookie stores browsing information.
+It is active until you leave the site or close your browser.
+We will delete it after that.